Defines the abstract class for data provider iterators; the destructor releases the iterator.

 |

-Returns a hash of lists (or constant values) according to the block size or NOTHING if no more data is available.
+Returns a hash of lists (or constant values) or no value if no more data is available.

 - Returns